 The history of OpdeHaar gardens can be traced back many centuries.
 Just outside Amersfoort intersecting motorways come very close to marking the geographical centre of The Netherlands.
-Close by there is a wood of large, old trees which betrays the existence of the old family estate associated with Huize Hoevelaken.
-Although the location of the earliest “castle” is not known, it is known that in ca 1410 it was a significant distance from the current “chateau” which dates from 1923.
+Close by there is a wood of large, old trees.
+This betrays the existence of the old family estate associated with Huize Hoevelaken.
+The location of the earliest “castle” is not known.
+Although it is known that in ca 1410 it was a significant distance from the current “chateau” which dates from 1923.

 In 1963 the estate was sold and split up.
-The “castle” and surrounding park belonged to the Bouwfonds Nederlands Gemeenten but is now in private hands.
-Most of the woodland is owned by the Stichting Geldersch Landschap, an organisation which aims to conserve the landscape and historical areas in Gelderland.
+The “castle” and surrounding park belonged to the Bouwfonds Nederlands Gemeenten.
+But it is now in private hands.
+Most of the woodland is owned by the Stichting Geldersch Landschap, (GLK).
+The GLK is an organisation which aims to conserve the landscape and historical areas in Gelderland.

 Foundation stone laid in 1958

-The foundation stone for “OpdeHaar” which is situated in the middle of the wood was laid in 1958.
+The foundation stone for OpdeHaar which is situated in the middle of the wood was laid in 1958.
 It is here that the last owners of the estate lived until 1987.
-“OpdeHaar” on the Veenwal means “on the rise in the fen”.
-Locals relate that the house was built on ground which was previously a potato field and which is higher than the surrounding woodland.
+OpdeHaar on the Veenwal (later changed to Hoevelakense Boslaan) means “on the rise in the fen”.
+Locals relate that the house was built on ground which was previously a potato field.
+Furthermore it is higher than the surrounding woodland.
 In past centuries the woods to the south of the house were clearly very swampy.

 History students will immediately identify the intact structure of a “rabattenbos”.
 A “rabattenbos” is a wood that was drained by excavating earth to create parallel ditches with elevated strips of land in between.
-These could date back as far as the 13th Century and are still clearly visible today.
+These could date back as far as the 13th Century.
+The ditches are still clearly visible today.
 According to locals the wood growing on these strips was used for fuelling stoves until the early 1950’s.

 Old oak trees and the longest beech tree avenue in The Netherlands

-Other bits of history require that one looks at the large oak and beech trees.
+Other bits of history of OpdeHaar require that one looks at the large oak and beech trees.
 Indeed, some of the oak trees on the property are between 200-300 years old.
-Apart from the lines of beech trees flanking the road, which leads from the castle through the wood, there are remains of other avenues.
+Lines of beech trees flank the road, which leads from the castle through the wood.
+In addition there are remains of other avenues.
 One idea put forward is that these may be the remains of a “sterrenbos” (star-wood) planting which past owners of the estate used for hunting.